 Why Hire Menlo as Your Dental Practice AdvisorIn the past, few dentists used brokers to sell their practice, but the landscape has dramatically changed and today brokers are needed more than ever to ensure dentists reap the rewards and retirement that their practice should provide.
-Using Menlo Dental Transitions allows you to avoid the following pitfalls that often come with selling your own practice.
+Using a Menlo Dental Practice Advisor™ enables you to avoid the following pitfalls that often come with selling your own practice.

 Dentists who sell their own practices cannot keep their intentions confidential.
 When word of an impending sale starts to circulate, dentists can lose staff and patients.
 This decreases their current profits and devalues their practice when it comes time to close a deal.
 With Menlo, the transaction can stay confidential until the sale, ensuring maximum profits and a smooth transition.